pEBR: A Probabilistic Approach to Embedding Based Retrieval: Introduction

 \section{Introduction}

-Dense retrieval is the core technology in search \citep{liu2021que2search, zhao2024dense,bao2024beyond} and recommendation\cite{youtube2016,li2020symmetric,xing2025esans}.
-The classic approaches are DSSM-like models~\citep{huang2013learning,zhang2020towards,qiu2022pre,li2021embedding,wang2023learning,bao2024beyond} {\etc}, where query and item are embedded into dense vectors in the same semantic space.
+Embedding retrieval is the core technology in search \citep{liu2021que2search, zhao2024dense,bao2024beyond} and recommendation\cite{youtube2016,li2020symmetric,xing2025esans}.
+The classic approaches are DSSM-like models~\citep{huang2013learning,zhang2020towards,qiu2022pre,li2021embedding,wang2023learning,bao2024beyond} {\etc}, where the query and item are embedded into dense vectors in the same semantic space.
 The relevant items are then retrieved by calculating the cosine similarity between the query vectors and the item vectors.

-However, we notice that all the existing works on embedding-based retrieval do not pay enough attention to the model training algorithm, especially the loss function, which in practice causes some tricky problems as follows: